nessieisreal/nessie-python-sdk/README.md

 Note make sure not to save the .pypirc file with the pip password lol

-    python setup.py sdist
+    // builds the tar file at dist/nessie-<version>.tar.gz stored in setup.py python setup.py sdist

+    // uploads it to the test pip repo twine upload --repository-url https://test.pypi.org/legacy/ dist/*

 The account is **nessie**